WalletWasabi/WalletWasabi/CONTRIBUTING.md

 ## How to be useful for the project

-- Issues labelled as `good first issue` are a good way to start contributing to Wasabi.
+- Issues labelled as [good first issue](https://github.com/zkSNACKs/WalletWasabi/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) are a good way to start contributing to Wasabi.
-- Always prefer to produce pull requests with a small diff.
+- Always focus a Pull Request on a specific issue and avoid unrelated/unnecessary changes.
 - Avoid working on complex problems (fees, amount decomposition, coin selection...) without extensive research on the context, either on Github or asking to contributors.
 - Avoid working on a UI or UX feature without first seeing a conclusion from a UX meeting such as [Extend Wallet Settings #11519](https://github.com/zkSNACKs/WalletWasabi/issues/11519).
+- Consider opening an issue or explaining under an opened issue the implementation that you want to make, and wait for ACKs to work on the implementation.
 - For backend, the columns `Will Do` of the [Relevance Realization Table](https://github.com/orgs/zkSNACKs/projects/18/views/31) is a buffet that you can choose from.
 You can assign yourself to an issue or just make the pull request.

 ## Automatic code clean up